VINAYAK9669/MultiStepForm-Frontend-Mentor-Advance-Level/README.md

 3. **Reusable Components:** Demonstrated the use of reusable components, such as a single Button component responsible for handling all form interactions. 🔄

-4. **Performance Optimization:** Improved performance using efficient methods like reducers and filters. ⚡

 ## Notes